 I’m doing all the work myself and it could take a few years will you cover me?

 Yes – that’s real self-building and believe it or not you are actually in the minority, as most people use a builder and subcontractors.
 We have insurance and warranty solutions for you.

 What’s the difference between Site Insurance and a Structural Warranty?

-A site insurance policy covers the works in progress, plant, tools equipment, materials, liability and so on during the build so if you fall victim to a fire, flood or your materials are stolen, you are adequately covered.
+A site insurance policy can cover the works in progress, plant, tools equipment, materials, liability etc., during the build.
+If you fall victim to a fire, flood or your materials are stolen, then you can be adequately covered.
 A structural warranty starts when the project is complete and provides 10 years’ cover against defects in the design, workmanship, materials and components of the structure causing major damage or defective weatherproofing.

 When should I take out site insurance?

 Site insurance should be in place from the moment you exchange contracts on the plot or property you are about to start work on.

-I haven’t got my Site insurance arranged but I’m already a way through the project!
+I haven’t got any Site insurance, but I’m already a way through the project!

 Don’t worry you are not alone.
 Fortunately we can provide you with site insurance and a structural warranty even if you have started, but its worth bearing in mind that a structural warranty becomes more expensive the longer you leave it.

 It’s the cost of rebuilding the project using professional contractors.
-Think of it this way: If your project is destroyed two days before you are due to move in by a fire, it will need to be rebuilt as quickly as possible using professional contractors and that is likely to be more than the cost of self-building it.
+Should your project be destroyed by fire two days before you are due to move, it will need to be rebuilt as quickly as possible using professional contractors.
+This will be higher than your self-build ‘build cost’.
 Always insure for the professional reinstatement cost.
 Click here to check out our article written for Build-It magazine on the subject?